 - Sales pitches for products or services disguised as proposals will not be considered. - All authors (presenters, if applicable) are required to indicate their agreement to participate prior to submission. - All authors (presenters, if applicable) are expected to participate in the review process. - ICHRIE will correspond with the lead (primary) author only.
-Co-authors (or copresenters) should not contact ICHRIE. - It is the primary author's responsibility to notify all co-presenters regarding the status of the submission as well as to notify ICHRIE of any change in lead author contact information. - ICHRIE will use the contact information provided with the original submission; it is the lead author's responsibility to notify ICHRIE of any change in contact information. - Presentations will be scheduled throughout the ICHRIE Conference and information regarding the slated time will be sent by late April/ early May. - Please be prepared to appear on any day of the conference once your submission is accepted. - The lead author (or at least one of the submitted co-authors in the case of multiple authors) is required to register for the ICHRIE Conference for the full conference or for a one-day conference registration before 15 May in order for the Symposium to be included in the conference program.
+Co-authors (or co-presenters) should not contact ICHRIE. - It is the primary author's responsibility to notify all co-presenters regarding the status of the submission as well as to notify ICHRIE of any change - ICHRIE will use the contact information provided with the original submission; it is the lead author's responsibility to notify ICHRIE of any change in contact information. - Presentations will be scheduled throughout the ICHRIE Conference and information regarding the slated time will be sent by late March. - Please be prepared to appear on any day of the conference once your submission is accepted. - The lead author (or at least one of the submitted co-authors in the case of multiple authors) is required to register for the ICHRIE Conference for the full conference or for a one-day conference registration before 10 April in order for the Symposium to be included in the conference program.